 Ritchie brings the requisite glamour — largely in locations, sets and costumes — though the action feels a little underpowered.
 We barely get a decent car chase and the explosions are few.

-Ritchie is also a fan of weird storytelling choices, like Fortune watching Butch Cassidy and The Sundance Kid on TV and then having “Raindrops Keep Falling On My Head” score a burglary scene, him (and Fidel) singing along.
+Ritchie is also a fan of weird storytelling choices, like Fortune watching Butch Cassidy and The Sundance Kid on TV and then having “Raindrops Keep Falling On My Head” score a burglary scene with him (and Fidel) singing along.
 If I didn’t know better I’d say it’s his homage to Hudson Hawk, but who in their right mind would do that?

 Even with all the plot’s moving parts, at no time does this feel that anything important is happening here.
 This could’ve been pushed into a full-on comedy — something closer to Spy — and it would’ve been a lot more effective, or they could’ve gone the other way, a turn toward Bourne, cooking up a few genuine stakes and suspense, but that’s not Ritchie’s style.
 Operation Fortune is more like a family friendly take on those Kingsman movies.
 It’s a bit sad a filmmaker with his obvious talent has kind of become the guy who makes PG versions of Matthew Vaughn pictures.

 The two reasons to watch Operation Fortune are named Plaza, whose presence in movies and TV shows these days immediately improves them, and Grant, ditto.
-On a rainy, unfussy afternoon you could do worse than throw this movie on to witness how their special magic improves otherwise ordinary material.
+On a rainy, unfussy afternoon you could do worse than throw this movie on to bear witness to how their special magic improves otherwise ordinary material.